openstack/python-openstackclient/releasenotes/source/index.rst

 OpenStack Releases
 ------------------

-OpenStackClient is compatible with all currently supported OpenStack releases, it does not require maintaining a 'Mitaka' version to match to a Mitala-release cloud.
+OpenStackClient is intended to be backwards compatible with all currently supported OpenStack releases so that it does not require using certain release version of the tool to run on a corresponding release version cloud.
 The OpenStackClient release that was current when the corresponding OpenStack release was made is shown below:

 =================  =======================
 OpenStack Release  OpenStackClient Release
 =================  =======================
+Antelope/2023.1    6.1.0
+Zed                6.0.0
+Yoga               5.7.0
+Xena               5.6.0
+Wallaby            5.5.0
+Victoria           5.3.0
+Ussuri             5.0.0
 Train              4.0.0
 Stein              3.18.0
 Rocky              3.16.0